Working With Availability Views in 25Live

 Click or tap the Legend button to reveal the Availability Color Legend and see which colors/patterns are associated with your grid's event blocks.

-Legend button above the availability gridImage: Tap or click the Legend button to see what colors/patterns mean.
+Legend button above the availability gridImage: Tap the Legend button to view the Availability Color Legend.

 • Blank/White: Available